 Motor and Air Flow

-An air hockey table gets its mojo from motor-powered blowers that push air through perforations in the tabletop.
+The best air hockey table gets its mojo from motor-powered blowers that push air through perforations in the tabletop.
 The air from the blowers lifts up the puck so that it glides over the surface.
 Most air hockey tables use a single motor to provide air to the entire table.
 Larger arcade tables may have two blower motors to keep the entire surface pressurized for a faster-moving puck.

 Airflow is also affected by the number, size, and placement of the air holes in the tabletop.
-For more evenly distributed airflow that makes the puck move faster, look for tables with lots of tiny air holes placed close to each other instead of tables with larger air holes spaced farther apart.
+For more evenly distributed airflow that makes the air hockey puck move faster, look for tables with lots of tiny air holes placed close to each other instead of tables with larger air holes spaced farther apart.
 While wider holes allow more air to flow through, the air shoots up in an individual stream instead of coalescing on the surface of the table.

 Playing Surface and Rink Walls